 The space to the right of the bench used to be a fuel tank for the monster Webasto furnace; we pulled that before the sale, leaving a dark cavern that became a collection point for hard-to-access things that were then effectively lost.
 So that was a prime candidate for another piece of equipment: I opened the little wall with a curved cut to provide access, then installed a Dewalt 6 gallon 165 PSI air compressor and 25-foot retractible hose reel.
 This works beautifully, without the mess that is the usual pile of coiled air hose (though I do have another 50 feet stowed away if needed).
 The space around this is now used by tool kits like the Fein, Porter Cable router, Makita angle grinder, Link socket set, and other things that are easy to identify and reach.

-Through all this, the elephant in the room was not the mill, but the tools… creating confusion since there is also a cabinet up in the lab.
+Through all this, the elephant in the room was not the mill, but the small tools… creating confusion since I also had a tool cabinet up in the lab.
 I was constantly chasing stuff down, and decided that I should identify the subset that are needed when cutting metal, then give them homes on the wall.
-I have a long history with tool boards… the photo here is the one in my father’s shop when I was a kid, and I can still feel the texture and heft of each.
+I have a long history with tool boards… the photo above is the one in my father’s shop when I was a kid, and I can still feel the texture and heft of each.

 This turned out to be a fairly easy and incremental process.
 I rounded up some scrap plywood (5/8 and 3/4), cut it to shape, and lag-screwed it to the wall through the existing layer of mushy acoustical tile over 3/4 ply… and then simply began mounting the most obvious mill-related tool clusters.